rocketlaunchr/dbq/README.md

 ### PostUnmarshaler

 After fetching the results, you can further modify the results by implementing the `PostUnmarshaler` interface.
+The `PostUnmarshal` must be attached to the pointer of the struct.

 ```go
 type user struct {